 The Child Support Office is responsible for receiving child support payments as ordered by the Family and Juvenile Courts.
 The Child Support Office records, monitors, and disburses these payments in a timely manner to help maintain the standard of living for recipient children.

-• FY2016 Budget represents two additional Counselors (GM).
+- FY2018 Budget represents a continuation of existing services. - FY2016 Budget represents two additional Counselors (GM).